3D Printer vs Laser Cutter? Which to Buy for Your Side Hustle?

 If you’ve been wondering what a laser cutter is and why you’d use one, the simple answer is that it’s a great non-touch way to create highly intricate designs with precision.

-Laser cutters are most often used on glass, wood, gemstone, paper, plastic and metal.
+Laser engravers are most often used on glass, wood, gemstone, paper, plastic and metal.
 This amazing technology is credited to Kumar Patel, who created the first Co2 laser in 1963.

 Despite being called a cutter, modern lasers are used to engrave, cut and mark materials.